callaunchpad/Musecage/README.md

 [Figure 1] We used the MSCOCO dataset for our model.
 The scenes are simple, and the questions below were generated from asking many people to write a question that is required to use the picture.
 The images with the questions were then given to others to answer the questions.
 We trained our model on the image, question pairs as our input, and the answers as our output.

-This task can be broken down into three parts:
+This task can be broken down into three parts: *image embeddings, word embeddings, and recurrent attention*.
-1. image embeddings
-2. word embeddings
-3. recurrent attention

 ## Baseline Model
 The first model we tried is relatively simple.
 We use the [K-Nearest Neighbors](https://towardsdatascience.com/machine-learning-basics-with-the-k-nearest-neighbors-algorithm-6a6e71d01761) algorithm to find the most suitable answer to a given image, question pair in the following process.
 Using the question embeddings we find the K-nearest questions to the test question.
 From this set of K-questions, each of which map to an image, find the image embedding which is closest to the test image.
 The image closest to our image and its associated question give us our predicted answer (i.e. the most common answer given to that question paired with that image).
 This model achieved relatively poor results: Yes/No accuracy: 57.33%, Overall: 5.267%.
 Since this algorithm is very computationally expensive to train we didn’t train it on much data, and since KNN performance is highly dependent on the diversity of the data you train it on, training the KNN on more data could increase its performance.